chonton/bom-maven-plugin/README.md

 file exists, it contains the GAV.

 If pom.properties is not present, the sha1 hash of the jar is computed, and maven central is queried to determine the GAV of the jar.
+If multiple jars with the same hash are returned from maven central, the best match based on the name of the jar will be used.

 Using the GAV of the jars, a pom.xml is generated with the jars as dependencies.